What is Water Cement Ratio?

 The ratio between the water and cement by weight is known as Water-Cement Ratio.

 The quantity of water added to the cement while preparing concrete mixes has been known to exert tremendous influence on the quality of concrete.

 It was first discovered in 1918 A.D.
 Abraham had evaluated this aspect of concrete proportioning and stated:

-Water can also affect the whole properties, the durability, strength of concrete to a great extent.
+Water affect the whole properties, the durability, strength of concrete to a great extent.

 Therefore, you need to use the amount of water very carefully in the mix.

 Too much water can increase the workability, but it will also adversely effect the strength and durability of concrete.

 And water used in a small amount can increase the strength and durability of concrete but will decrease its workability.

 That’s why you need to carefully select the quantity of water which should be used in the mix.